swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 The thunk is `nonisolated` because it is a method that can actually run on a *remote* instance, and as such is not allowed to touch any other state than other nonisolated stored properties.
 This is specifically designed such that the thunk (and actor system are able to access the `id` of the actor (and the `actorSystem` property itself) which is necessary to perform the actual remote message send.

 The `nonisolated` aspect of the method has another important role to play: if this invocation happens to be  on a local distributed actor, we do not want to "hop" executors twice, but only once we have confirmed the actor is local and hop to it using the same semantics as we would when performing a normal actor method call.
 If the instance was remote, we don't need to suspend early at all, and we leave it to the `ActorSystem` to decide when exactly the task will suspend.
-For example, the system may only suspend the call after it has sent the bytes synchronously over some IPC channel etc. Those semantics when to suspend are highly dependent on the specific underlying transport, and thanks to this approach we allow system implementations to do the right thing, whatever that might be: they can suspend early, late, or even not at all if the call is known to be impossible to succeed.
+For example, the system may only suspend the call after it has sent the bytes synchronously over some IPC channel etc. The semantics when to suspend are highly dependent on the specific underlying transport, and thanks to this approach we allow system implementations to do the right thing, whatever that might be: they can suspend early, late, or even not at all if the call is known to be impossible to succeed.

 Note that the compiler will pass the `self` of the distributed *known-to-be-remote* actor to the remoteCall method on the actor system.
 This allows the system to check the passed type for any potential, future, customization points that the actor may declare as static properties, and/or conformances affecting how a message shall be serialized or delivered.
 It is impossible for the system to access any of that actor's state, because it is remote after all.
 The one piece of state it will need to access though is the actor's `id` because that is signifying the *recipient* of the call.